423s24/Group_3/documentation/user-documentation.md

       More information will be available soon.

     - **Enter Guests**: This feature streamlines the check-in process, displaying each guest's status, recent notes, required HMIS information, services, and no trespass orders.
 Click on a guest's name to view their full profile.
+Guests added here are checked in and are visible both on the Enter Guests page as well as the View Current Guests page.
+All currently checked in guests can be checked out by clicking on the "Checkout all Guests" button.
+This will also remove the guests from the View Current Guests page.

     - **View Current Guests**: Here, you can get an overview of all guests staying overnight at the facility.
+Clicking on the "View Profile" button will take you to the guests' profile that has more information about the guest.

     - **Assign Spaces**: Use this option to allocate bunk spaces.
 Additional details will be provided later.